mklemmingen/Papers/README.md

 # Papers
-Small Storage of Papers that accompanied me so far in Academia.
+Small Storage of Papers I have participated in.
 With publishing date and confirmation of consent for publishing by co-authors.

 Sorted by